Updated September 2014

 - 1 Rooks County health care employer exhibited with 2013 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

 - Rooks County is part of The Kansas Sepsis Project.
-Led by KU Medical Center Professor Steven Simpson, MD, the project seeks to reduce the death rates of patients with severe sepsis, a potentially life-threatening complication of an infection.
+Led by KU Medical Center Professor Steven Simpson, MD, this research project seeks to reduce the death rates of patients with severe sepsis, a potentially life-threatening complication of an infection.
 The program teaches health professionals in all specialties to recognize severe sepsis and to take rapid, organized steps to treat severe sepsis.

 Advancing Health Care Access